nightroman/FarNet/GitKit/README.md

 - `F7`

-    Creates and checkouts a new branch from the current branch.
+    Creates and checkouts a new branch from the head branch.
-    Note that the current branch is with `*`, not the cursor.
+    Note that the head branch is with `*`, not the cursor.
     To copy the cursor branch, use `ShiftF5`.

 - `F8`, `Del`